oneilsh/opaiui/README.md

 This `clear_library` function and button are a bit advanced, but highlight the flexibility allowed by incorporating Streamlit components.
 The call to `st.rerun()` forces the UI to re-render after the button executes, updating the sidebar display.

+**Note:** The "Clear Chat" button clears out the chat history and usage, but does *not* clear the agent's state.

 To make use of these, we need to create a `deps` as a new library object for the `AgentConfig`: